kakwa/sun-install-server/README.md

 It implements a rough (and vibe coded) rarp server + a TFTP server handling the "IP in Hexa" file path used by Open Firmware.

+It's meant to be a simpler option than the [traditional setup](https://github.com/kakwa/ofw-install-server/blob/main/MANUAL_SETUP.md).

 ## Build

 ```bash